 - Financial accounting valuation this is based on the replacement value of all buildings excluding investment properties which are based on market value.
-The Financial accounts also include assets leased to or by the City in some instances, for example, Queen Victoria Building, over which the City does not have day to day maintenance control. - Current Replacement value (insurance value) for the entire portfolio this is the cost actually incurred if the buildings under the City's control needed to be replaced as a whole and is generally what the property is insured for.
+The financial statements recognise assets leased to or by the City in some instances, for example, Queen Victoria Building, over which the City does not have day to day maintenance control. - Current Replacement value (insurance value) for the entire portfolio this represents the actual cost incurred if the buildings under the City's control needed to be replaced as a whole and is generally what the property is insured for.
 This is the figure used in calculating the average asset consumption and sustainability and does not include buildings not under the City's direct maintenance control e.g. Queen Victoria Building, Capitol Theatre.